 O’Hara: Most causing trouble in Dinkytown were from suburbs

-Most of the youths who terrorized Dinkytown over the weekend came from the suburbs rather than the city, Minneapolis Police Chief Brian O'Hara told a community meeting of concerned residents and business owners this week.
+Most of the group of youths who terrorized Dinkytown over the weekend came from the suburbs, Minneapolis Police Chief Brian O'Hara told a community meeting of concerned residents and business owners this week.

 "Of those we made contact with, 35 are from outside Minneapolis and eight are city residents," O'Hara said Tuesday night.
 "These kids are coming from some pretty wealthy suburbs: Edina, Eden Prairie, Hopkins, Woodbury, St. Louis Park, Minnetonka."